-DataRobot AI Cloud makes it possible for Phoenix Children’s to gain valuable insights without a team of data scientists.
+DataRobot AI Platform makes it possible for Phoenix Children’s to gain valuable insights without a team of data scientists.

 “DataRobot churns through multiple machine learning model algorithms, displays the results on a leaderboard, and suggests a production candidate from among the options, all within a matter of minutes,” Donegan said.
 “Most importantly, DataRobot lets me focus on what I do best, wrangling data, while it handles the complexity of model development.”

 Phoenix Children’s can evaluate model performance with interactive, visual elements.
 They can adjust thresholds and performance metrics on the fly, and see the effects of those changes in real time.
 When ready, they deploy models in a few clicks.

 With results so far, the hospital system looks forward to applying AI to other use cases in its effort to improve operations, and most importantly, elevate patient care.

 “The return both clinically and financially with DataRobot has far exceeded the cost,” Higginson said.
 “You can’t put a price on improving a child’s life.”